adobe/helix-pages/docs/breaking-releases.md

 Most of the new features and bug fixes are backward compatible.
 Those updates are automatically applied to helix pages and its services.

-For major update or incompatible changes, helix has a mechanism in place to deal with those breaking changes.
+For major updates or incompatible changes, helix has a mechanism in place to deal with those breaking changes.
 We usually allow 1 month for stabilizing the release and 1 month for customers to adopt the changes.
 A potential timeline would be: